LotrExtendedTeam/Extended-Wiki/wiki/docs/index.md

 ## Current Features
 Below is a list of features that are currently implemented in the mod.

-- 5 [Factions](/Extended-Wiki/wiki/Factions) and their traders/NPCs have all been ported (Hobbits, Rangers, Gundabad Orcs, Bree, and Blue Mountains)
+- 5 [[factions|Factions]] and their traders/NPCs have all been ported (Hobbits, Rangers, Gundabad Orcs, Bree, and Blue Mountains)
 - All 5 Factions now have naturally generating structures (including many new ones!)
 - NPC hiring for Bree, Blue Mountains, Gundabad, and Rangers
 - The entire trade system has been ported and is functional